steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.5.0/IXmlRepresentationController.md

     - link which allows to jump directly to a subpage (on another page)
     - more...
 See Vst::LayerType

-This representation is implemented as XML text following the Document Type Definition (DTD): <http://dtd.steinberg.net/VST-Remote-1.1.dtd> **<- Link Broken**
+This representation is implemented as XML text following the Document Type Definition (DTD): http://dtd.steinberg.net/VST-Remote-1.1.dtd

 ## Example